-Do you have some basic knowledge about Win32 exploit development already, and do you want to a good refresher and learn more advanced topcis?
+Do you have some basic knowledge about Win32 exploit development already, and do you want a good refresher and learn more advanced topics?

 Have you read the Corelan exploit development tutorials, but still want to take the classes to fully understand and master the concepts?

-Are you involved in malware research or do incident response & interested in understanding how exploits work?
+Are you involved in malware research or do incident response and are interested in understanding how exploits work?

 Would you like to understand better how to detect exploits and how to protect against them?

-Would you like to get a basic view on common development mistakes, how to avoid them and how compiler options can help?
+Would you like to get a basic view of common development mistakes, how to avoid them and how compiler options can help?

 Do you have other reasons to learn how to write exploits for the Win32 platform?

-Are you willing to suffer and bleed a bit, learn fast and not intimidated by debuggers and assembly instructions…
+Are you willing to suffer and bleed a bit, learn fast, and not be intimidated by debuggers and assembly instructions…

 …then this course is exactly what you need!